madpin/cellmage/README.md

 *   **📝 Confluence Wiki Integration:** Import wiki pages directly into your notebook to use as context for your LLM prompts.
 *   **🦊 GitLab Integration:** Import repositories and merge requests as context for your LLM prompts, with token size estimates.
 *   **🐱 GitHub Integration:** Import repositories and pull requests as context for your LLM prompts, with token size estimates.
+*   **🌐 WebContent Integration:** Fetch, clean, and extract content from websites to use as context for your LLM prompts.

 ---